Emma Whitcomb Babcock

-Emma Whitcomb Babcock (Whitcomb; April 24, 1849 - 1926) was an American litterateur and author.
+Emma Whitcomb Babcock (Whitcomb; April 24, 1849 - 1926) was an American litterateur.
 She did considerable work as a book reviewer, and contributed to various leading magazines.
 She was the author of Household Hints, a domestic management guide, and A Mother's Note Book, as well as other works.
 Babcock was president of The Belles-Lettres club, well known in western Pennsylvania, which founded a public library.

 Early life

 Emma Whitcomb was born in Adams, New York, April 24, 1849.
 She was the daughter of Henry Holley Whitcomb and Judith Maria Mooney Whitcomb.